 Cold sores are painful and oozing, and they always seem to appear before that wedding or class reunion.
-Also called fever blisters, cold sores are small, fluid-filled lesions.
-They typically form near or on your lips and can cause symptoms such as tingling, itching, or burning.
+Also called fever blisters, the small, fluid-filled lesions typically form near or on your lips and can cause symptoms such as tingling, itching, or burning.

-Cold sores typically heal on their own within about four to six days.
-(The first cold sore you get will likely last longer.)
-Therefore, most people don’t require treatment for their cold sores.
-In some cases, though, a doctor may prescribe an antiviral medication such as Valtrex.
-They may do this if you get cold sores often, for example.
-They may also do it if you’re at high risk of serious complications, such as from a weakened immune system.
+Most people don’t require treatment for their cold sores, but, in some cases, a doctor may prescribe an antiviral medication such as Valtrex.
+This may be because you get cold sores often or if you’re at high risk of serious complications, such as from a weakened immune system.

 To treat a cold sore, you take Valtrex on the day you notice a cold sore forming.
 Valtrex works by preventing the herpes virus from growing and spreading.